opencircular/docs/10_point-systems.md

 2. Chart of Services and Costs
 3. Redemption Chart of Points to Rewards

-Demographics, regionality,
-market forces and reward liquitity all effect the system.
-More on the explaination of this below but first lets examine some popular point systems that exist today.
+There are many external forces on the system including: demographics, regionality, market forces and reward liquidity.
+Before we dive more in depth on how the system worksd lets first examine some popular point systems that exist today.

 Background on Point Systems
 ---------------------------

-Many point system exists today including:
+Many point systems exist today including:
 -  Credit Card dividends
 -  Airline loyalty points
 -  Grocery store cards (or entering  a phone number at checkout)